tim-group/eithervalidation/README.md

 }
 ```

-How to Add EitherValidation as a Dependency to your Play 2.x Project
+How to add as a dependency to your Play 2.x Project
 =====================================================================
 To add this library to your Play 2.x project, you can follow
 [these instructions](https://github.com/playframework/Play20/wiki/SBTDependencies)
 to add a dependency directly on a tagged version in this git repository.

-For example, to add a dependency on EitherValidations v1.0.0 to a Play project:
+For example, to add a dependency on EitherValidations v1.0.1 to a Play project:

 ```scala
 // project/Build.scala